Have you ever thought about the physical intricacies involved when it comes to kicking a soccer ball?

 Soccer balls do contain energy.
 Even when a ball is motionless, it is stored with potential energy that is ready to be converted into kinetic energy once it starts moving; gravitational potential energy when it climbs higher in the air and even thermal and sound energy once contact force is made from being kicked or thrown.

-That summary should give you a bit of insight into the energy that’s present within soccer balls.
+That summary should give you a bit of insight into the energy that’s present within the very best soccer balls.

 But let’s expound on this.